Vinayak Damodar Savarkar: Muslims

-Subsequently, Savarkar was known for his anti-Muslim writings.
+Since his time in jail, Savarkar was known for his anti-Muslim writings.
 Historians including Rachel McDermott, Leonard A. Gordon, Ainslie Embree, Frances Pritchett and Dennis Dalton state that Savarkar promoted an anti-Muslim form of Hindu nationalism.

 Savarkar saw Muslims in the Indian police and military to be "potential traitors".
 He advocated that India reduce the number of Muslims in the military, police and public service and ban Muslims from owning or working in munitions factories.
-Savarkar criticized Gandhi for being concerned about Indian Muslims.
+Savarkar criticised Gandhi for being concerned about Indian Muslims.

-In the 1940s, the two-nation theory was supported by Muhammad Ali Jinnah and Savarkar, additionally Savarkar also urged Sikhs to establish an independent "Sikhistan".
-While Jinnah supported a separate country for Muslims as a part of this theory, Savarkar wanted both religions in the same country where the Muslims lived in a subordinate position to the Hindus.

 In his 1963 book Six Glorious Epochs of Indian History, Savarkar says Muslims and Christians wanted to "destroy" Hinduism.